HBDK/ElOverBlik-helper/ElOverBlik-helper/DOCS.md

 the way i use this:

+* Optional: Import old data using the bulkloader before you set this up.
 * have a template sensor with the meter date from one of the sensors.
 * a automation trigger when the meter date sensor changes and starts this add on.
 * a automation listens for webhooks and notifies me when the script is done running.